 Pros and Cons of Aftermarket Car Parts

+Does it really matter who makes the parts?
 It depends on the specific part and who makes it.
-Aftermarket parts are oftentimes less expensive than their OEM counterparts -- there must be a reason for that, right?
 The conventional thinking is that aftermarket parts are of lesser quality than the originals or, to put it bluntly, that cheap means cheap.
 And that was the case years ago.
 The quality of aftermarket parts has improved over the last several years, though, with many today of equal or even higher quality than OEM parts.
-This is not always the case though.

 Pros of Aftermarket Parts

 Cost: This is the big one, and probably the only reason you’re even having this internal debate in the first place.
 Prices for aftermarket parts are almost always less than with OEM parts.
-Sometimes they are much, much cheaper.
+Sometimes they are much, much cheaper—discounted by as much as 40 percent.

-Selection: Your car has only one manufacturer, so if you want an OEM part, you will have only one choice.
-As we all know, fewer choices and only one person controlling the market means that prices will be higher.
+Selection: Your car has only one manufacturer, so if you want an OEM part, you will have only one option.
+As we all know, one source means that prices will be higher.
 Not so with the aftermarket.
 In fact, you may have loads of makers to choose from.
 A big selection brings with it more convenience, too.
-You're much more likely to find the aftermarket version of a part you need at your local parts store as compared to the OEM version which may only be available at the dealership's shop.
+You're much more likely to find the aftermarket version of a part you need at your local parts store as compared to the OEM version, which may only be available at the dealership's shop and need to be ordered, take a while to come in, etc.

-Quality: Again, this is something you will need to check around about, but it's not that unusual to find a brand-name aftermarket part whose quality meets or exceeds the OEM version.
+Quality: Again, this is something you can vary depending on the type of equipment that needs replacement.
+But it's not that unusual to find a brand-name aftermarket part whose quality meets or exceeds the OEM version.

 Cons of Aftermarket Parts

-Quality: I'm not trying to confuse you, I promise!
-There are two sides to the quality issue with aftermarket parts, and this one has to do with quality consistency.
+Quality: There are two sides to the quality issue with aftermarket parts, and this one has to do with quality consistency.
+You'll have more options with aftermarket parts, but not all aftermarket parts are created equal.
 A greater selection means a higher likelihood of some lower-quality items or items that aren’t a good fit for your specific vehicle.
-Low quality often has to do with fit and finish problems that can cause more trouble than they're worth when you get away down the road.
+Low quality often has to do with fit and finish problems that can cause more trouble than they're worth down the road.
 Unless you’re working with a mechanic or auto shop that you really know you can trust, it might be best to be safe and think "brand name."

 Warranty: Practically all OEM parts come with some level of warranty protection, usually one year.
 Aftermarket parts sometimes come with little or no warranty.
 There's usually a reason for this.
 Did I mention sticking to brand names?